 The current section covers only legal activities, which are not directly linked to the Agency mandate and have the objective to ensure the legality of the transactions when implementing both the Staff Regulations (in particular, recruitment procedures and implementing rules) and the Financial Regulations.
-The professional exercise of the legal function ensures primarily mitigation of external risks (e.g.: court cases in procurement and/or Staff Regulations related matters) and mitigates risks of criticism during audit performances.
+The professional exercise of the legal function ensures primarily mitigation of external risks (e.g. court cases in procurement and/or Staff Regulations related matters) and mitigates risks of criticism during audit performances.

-In the area of data protection, the activity of the legal function takes the form of establishing a relationship with the European Data Protection Supervisor (EDPS) and advice the Data Controller on the need to maintain an updated inventory of processing operations and register of the notifications to the Data Protection Officer (DPO).
+In the area of data protection, the activity of the legal function takes the form of establishing a relationship with the European Data Protection Supervisor (EDPS) and advice the Data Controller on data protection issues in compliance with the EU regulation in force.
 The main challenges in 2018 will be primarily the following:

-a) to continue the trend of keeping the BEREC Office off court cases and Ombudsman procedures, notably in the sensitive field of access to documents, with the support of BEREC MC and BoR to avoid such court cases and Ombudsman procedures;

-b) to have all necessary data protection policies in place after notification to the EDPS, when required by the legislation in force;

-c) in the field of data protection, to organise one training per semester and one training specifically designed for newcomers;

-d) to streamline the handling of public procurement procedures, notably by:
+- a) to continue the trend of keeping the BEREC Office off court cases and Ombudsman procedures, notably in the sensitive field of access to documents, with the support of BEREC MC and BoR to avoid such court cases and Ombudsman procedures: - b) in the field of data protection, to ensure compliance with the new rules on data protection which will enter into force in May 2018 and will require a review of all existing data protection policies in place; - c) in the field of data protection, to organise at least one training per semester which may take the form of a training specifically designed for newcomers; - d) in the field of access to documents, to ensure compliance with Regulation 1049/2001 on access to documents, notably by maintaining updated internal rules on how to process applications; - d) to streamline the handling of public procurement procedures, notably by: - Organising at least one training per semester which may take the form of a training specifically designed for newcomers; - Ensuring that the adoption of E-tendering is effectively implemented; - Based on cost-benefit analysis, adopting other e-procurement modules developed by the Commission (e.g. e-Evaluation; e-Awarding; e-Invoicing), provided that these modules are also compatible with low and middle value negotiated procedures (i.e. NP3 and NP5 negotiated procedures);

-- Organise one training per semester and one training specifically designed for newcomers; - Ensure that the adoption of E-tendering is effectively implemented; - Based on cost-benefit analysis, adopt other e-procurement modules developed by the Commission (e.g. e-Evaluation; e-Awarding; e-Invoicing, provided that these modules are also compatible with low and middle value negotiated procedures (i.e. NP3 and NP5 negotiated procedures); - Maintain an updated Procurement Manual of the BEREC Office as reference document for handling public procurement procedures, in line with the e-procurement modules.
+Maintaining an updated Procurement Manual of the BEREC Office as reference document for handling public procurement procedures, in line with the e-procurement modules.

-The outstanding objective of the legal function is to avoid external risk (court cases) and mitigate internal risk of criticism by internal and external auditors with regard to the areas of procurement, recruitment, access to documents and data protection).
+The outstanding objective of the legal function is to avoid external risk like court cases and mitigate internal risk of criticism by internal and external auditors with regard to the areas of procurement, recruitment, access to documents and data protection.

-Expected outcomes and outputs: non-involvement of the BEREC Office either in court cases (HR management, procurement and data protection) or in investigations carried by independent bodies as EDPS, OLAF or the Ombudsman; reduce the level of criticism (in the areas of procurement, HR, access to documents and data protection) by the auditing bodies to a minimum; put in place a register of processing operations.
+Expected outcomes and outputs: non-involvement of the BEREC Office either in court cases (HR management, procurement and data protection) or in investigations carried by independent bodies as EDPS, OLAF or the Ombudsman; reduce the level of criticism in the areas of procurement, HR, access to documents and data protection by the auditing bodies to a minimum; and put in place a register of processing operations.

 Indicators: the legal advice is provided in a very timely and professional manner.
-Delays are not caused by the legal function.
-The DPO function executes the notifications to the EDPS of policies created by the competent Units in a timely and professional manner and also supports the Data Controller in preparing replies to inquiries or survey by the EDPS.
+The DPO is the contact point for all exchanges with the EDPS and provides advice on all data protection policies created by the competent Units in a timely and professional manner.
+The DPO also supports the Data Controller in preparing replies to inquiries or survey by the EDPS.

-- a) 2.5 k EUR - b) 0.9 FTEs
+- a) 2.5 k EUR - b) 0.63 FTEs